Upcoming Events, RSVPs and Registration

 Sunday, April 12

-11:15 am - 12:00 pm | Parish Hall“America at 250: What will Our Post-Trump World Look Like?”
+11:15 am - 12:00 pm | Parish Hall“America at 250: Trust, Turbulence and America’s Role in a Changing World”

 Professor Susan Herbst is a University Professor of Political Science and President Emeritus at the University of Connecticut.
-A noted scholar of public opinion, media, and American politics, she has authored multiple books and previously held senior academic leadership roles, including Executive Vice Chancellor of the University System of Georgia.

 -